Logicalshift/flo_scene/README.md

 object-oriented techniques, as sub-programs do not need to directly depend on each other.
 There are also benefits in terms of testing, code re-use and configurability.

+`flo_scene` has some companion crates: `flo_scene_pipe` adds sockets for inter-process communication and a command interface for interacting directly with the scene. `flo_scene_wasm` allows components compiled as wasm to be loaded into a scene. `flo_scene_guest` can be used to write such components.

 ## Basic usage

 A scene contains sub-programs.
 Each sub-program receives a single input stream of a single type